-A lightly spiced, perfectly sweetened batter with a whole pound of grated zucchini mixed in.
-If anything can coax us to turn on our oven in the middle of summer, it’s this easy zucchini bread recipe.
-Jump to the full Zucchini Bread Recipe now or read on to see how we make it.
+How to make the best zucchini bread with a lightly spiced, perfectly sweetened batter and a whole pound of grated zucchini mixed in.
+If anything can coax us to turn on our oven in the middle of summer, it’s this recipe.
+Jump to the Easy Zucchini Bread Recipe or read on to see how we make it.

 The bread is very moist, tender and perfect sliced and enjoyed plain, with a little butter or, for something more substantial, topped with cream cheese or nut butter.

 More Ways to Use Up Zucchini: Try our Fresh Vegetable Lasagna recipe with lots of zucchini, yellow squash and a light tomato sauce.
 This lasagna is so good, you won’t miss the meat.
 Or, use zucchini up by baking it alongside fish in parchment, grilling it, adding it to a stir fry or tossing it with pasta.

 How to Make The Best Zucchini Bread

 Thanks to a whole pound of zucchini, this bread is very moist.
 After making a few batches, we were bothered by the occasional soggy patch in the baked bread.
 To prevent this, we added an extra (but still simple) step.